Dripstone (EPK)

 Thomas Nordlund Strips Back to Bare Essentials on New Acoustic EP 'Dripstone'

-While the music on Dripstone is entirely through-composed, it carries the precise execution of a musician who spent two decades as a staple of the Minneapolis/St. Paul and greater Minnesota music scenes.
+While the music on Dripstone is entirely through-composed, it carries the precise execution of a musician who spent two decades as a staple of the Minneapolis/St. Paul and the greater Minnesota music scenes.
 Nordlund utilizes a unique hybrid technique—blending classical fingerstyle with a commanding plectrum mastery.
-The result is a "mellow, dark, and intimate" harmonic architecture, informed by ongoing, remote studies with New York jazz guitar master Peter Mazza and centered on complex, resonant open-string voicings.
+The result is a “mellow, dark, and intimate” harmonic architecture, informed by ongoing, remote studies with New York jazz guitar master Peter Mazza and centered on complex, resonant open-string voicings.

 Accompanied by a single percussionist, the music functions as a dialogue between the subterranean and the light, following a four-week "waterfall" release strategy starting September 4.